paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 Here we have the help of a special allocator called [`ArenaAllocator`](https://www.openmymind.net/learning_zig/heap_memory/#arena).
 Notice how each iteration inside the `for` loop will allocate a new `ArrayList(*Repo)` for each entry not found in the final `map`.
 All these `ArrayList`s must be freed along with our `GroupBy`, either tracking these allocations in the `map` value pointers or via less cognitive loaded dedicated allocator tha can free up everything at once.

+One last note is the first line of `GroupBy`.
+Because we use `comptime` types, we could pass anything including `GroupBy(u32, ..)`, which is invalid for our code to work properly.
+This first bit ensures we take only structs for processing.

 This is how you call the `GroupBy`: